Meet the Prep Team, the form teachers and subject specialists who provide such an inspiring and innovative learning

 I also love teaching sport and am thoroughly enjoying the opportunity presented to me to teach games in the Prep school.
 I hope to develop sports at St David’s in a range of disciplines, whilst also ensuring that the children understand the importance of living a healthy lifestyle.
 I believe that sports begun at primary age build the foundations for children to recognise their specific skills and prepare them for secondary school and beyond.

-In my spare time, I enjoy playing netball, spending time with friends and family and visits to concerts and the theatre.
+In my spare time, I enjoy running and playing netball, spending time with friends and family and visits to concerts and the theatre.

 Alison McHugh, Director of Studies, Year 6M Form Tutor and PHSEE Co-ordinator

 I have always had a love of working with children and from an early age knew that I wanted to be a teacher.
 I have taught for 20 years in primary schools in Croydon and Bromley.
 For many years I have worked as a SENCO and have a particular interest in working and supporting pupils with dyslexia.